Financial Institution Organizational Structure: Challenges Abound Within the Financial Services Industry

 Unfortunately, there’s no template for how a community bank or credit union SHOULD be organized.
 But with greater number and specialization of staff comes the potential for inefficiency and decentralization of responsibilities.

-Further, Community-Based Financial Institutions often grow based on the skill sets of existing employees.
+Community-Based Financial Institutions also often grow based on the skill sets of existing employees.
 They tend to promote from within, which is a great strategy for building a positive work culture, but this can lead to challenges in other areas.
-And CUs often don't hire from outside the institution unless someone leaves the organization.
-This practice can sometimes leave an institution with a lack of technical expertise in areas of innovation or change.
+CUs often don't hire from outside the institution unless someone leaves the organization.
+This practice can sometimes leave an institution with gaps in technical expertise in areas of innovation or change.

 Be wary… when evaluating FI organizational structure, the ‘path of least resistance’ may lead to inertia and stagnation.